evainfeld/impakt-back/README.md

 \__note_: Category might change due to not optimal Key schema.
 However it'd still might be used as reference, becouse it follows general convention.

-## Components
+## Security

-- AppSync - Graphql API service
+Currently most of security features are turned off or not implemented.
+From Graphql perespective there is `dev-key` API KEY and `@auth(rules: [{allow: public}])` directive to make operation accessible for not logged-in user.

+List of other misses:

-- DynamoDB
+- DynamoDB encryption
-- Lambda functions as Cognito Triggers
-- Amplify
+- `@auth` narrowing permissions to certain Cognito groups or users
+- End to End encryption in channels (Public Key)
+- End to End encryption of events (Symmetric Encr)

 ## How to develop